olewsaa/amateur-radio/DMR/README.md

 #### qdmr
 The utility [qdmr](https://dm3mat.darc.de/qdmr/) can be used to edit the codeplug under Linux.
 This is major advantage, no need for Wine or VirtualBox (using a Windows 10 virtual machine).
-The software is still under activce development which is very good signal.
+The software is still under active development which is very good signal.

 The software is available in some distributions,